 necessarily true with UTF-8 encoding.

-For example, suppose you print the hex bytes that result from calling
+For example, if you print the hex bytes from calling

 c3 89 61 6d 6f 6e 6e (